Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: A deterministic algorithm for DUAL

-By the recursive application of Lemma~\ref{lemma:esecuzione_singola_corretta} we conclude that among all the possible sequences of recursive calls rooted in \textsc{\DetNewTrAlg}$(\pi)$, there are sequences of calls successively executed on assignments coherent with a new transversal of $\G$.
+By the recursive application of \cref{lemma:esecuzione_singola_corretta}, we conclude that among all the possible sequences of recursive calls rooted in \textsc{\DetNewTrAlg}$(\pi)$, there are sequences of calls successively executed on assignments coherent with a new transversal of $\G$.
 Let us pose, for notational convenience, $\pi=\hat{\pi}^0$.

-Let $\hat{p}=(\hat{\pi}^0,\hat{\pi}^1,\dots,\hat{\pi}^k)$ be the ``foremost'' and ``longest'' of those sequences such that, for all $1\leq i\leq k$, the assignment $\hat{\pi}^i$ is coherent with a new transversal of $\G$ and is one of the assignments on which \textsc{\DetNewTrAlg}$(\hat{\pi}^{i-1})$ executes a recursive call.
-With ``foremost'' we mean that, for every $1\leq i\leq k$, the assignment $\hat{\pi}^i$ is the \emph{first} coherent with a new transversal of $\G$ on which \textsc{\DetNewTrAlg}$(\hat{\pi}^{i-1})$ executes a recursive call.
-With ``longest'' we mean that all the recursive calls, if any, performed by \textsc{\DetNewTrAlg}$(\hat{\pi}^k)$ are executed on assignments not coherent with any new transversal of $\G$.
-Note that such a sequence is finite because every recursive path traversed by the algorithm is finite (we have already discussed this).
+Let $\hat{p}=(\hat{\pi}^0,\hat{\pi}^1,\dots,\hat{\pi}^k)$ be the ``foremost'' and ``longest'' of those sequences such that, for all $1\leq i\leq k$, assignment $\hat{\pi}^i$ is coherent with a new transversal of $\G$ and is one of the assignments on which \textsc{\DetNewTrAlg}$(\hat{\pi}^{i-1})$ executes a recursive call.
+With ``foremost'' we mean that, for every $1\leq i\leq k$, assignment $\hat{\pi}^i$ is the \emph{first} coherent with a new transversal of $\G$ on which \textsc{\DetNewTrAlg}$(\hat{\pi}^{i-1})$ executes a recursive call.
+With ``longest'' we mean that \textsc{\DetNewTrAlg}$(\hat{\pi}^k)$ does not perform further recursive calls on assignments coherent with new transversals of $\G$.
+Observe that such a sequence is finite because every recursive path traversed by the algorithm is finite (we have already discussed this).